All Episodes

 These people have not modernized.

-I'm getting I'm getting uh tired of being redundant.
+I'm getting tired of being redundant.

-These people still they're stuck in the 70s, 30 years ago.
+These people still, they're stuck in the 70s, 30 years ago.

 They do not realize what has happened to them media-wise.

-They don't realize the scrutiny that their statements and acts get these days.
+They don't realize the scrutiny that their statements and acts get these days and the discredit that has brought to bear on them.

 We only are told why we should elect her.

-And that's because she's entitled, because she's owed this, because of everything she's endured, she was a leader of the feminist movement.
+And that's because she's entitled, because she's owed this, because of everything she's endured.

 She went to college and she risked it all.

-She risked happiness, she risked everything to lead the cause of feminism and women in the workplace and so forth, marries this hayseed hick, he takes her back to Arkansas.
+She risked everything to lead the cause of feminism and women in the workplace and so forth.

 That's reason enough to elect her president because she actually agreed to go to Arkansas.

-What sophisticated woman wants to go to a state with more trailer parks than any other, and yet she did it.
+What sophisticated woman wants to go to a state with more trailer parks than any other?

 And she had to be the brains behind that doofus president of hers.